Prince2006-tech/MyLifeHackOrMythApp/README.md

 This Android application was developed to address the common challenge faced by first-year university students in distinguishing practical life hacks from misleading urban myths circulating online.

-The app forms part of a mobile development assignment and demonstrates the use of **Kotlin in Android Studio**, along with version control and automated builds using GitHub and GitHub Actions.

 ---